Matthewenderle/Advent-of-Code-Solutions/README.md

-# Advent of Code 2022
+# Advent of Code Solutions

-This repo contains my solutions to the 2022 season's for the Advent of Code Challenge.
+This repo contains my solutions to Advent of Code Challenge.
 I'm posting these publicly to show my progression in completeing a challenge like this.
+I first started with this challenge in 2022 and decided that I will also complete the others as time permits.

 ![Cover](./cover.png)

 My solutions will be completed in Javascript as much as I can.
 Due to my career and hobbies I'm not competing for best score or time, just completion and consistancy.

-## My Leaderboard
+## My Leaderboard (2022)
 |      |  Part 1  |        |     |  Part 2  |        |     |
 | :---:|----------|--------|:---:|----------|--------|:---:|
 |  Day |   Time   |  Rank  |Score|   Time   |  Rank  |Score|